Independent State and Measurement Characterization for Quantum Computers: Introduction

-In this Letter, we approach the SPAM characterization problem from a new perspective, in view of the above issues.
-After demonstrating the problem caused by the gauge freedom and necessary assumptions to eliminate it, we provide a simple protocol that determines a subset of experimentally relevant single-qubit parameters, from which the SPAM operators can be separately determined.
-We then derive asymptotic bounds on the estimated parameters in case of non-ideal quantum gates, based on gate error rates which can be estimated independently of SPAM errors, addressing the self-consistency issue.
-We then demonstrate the feasibility of our approach on a publicly available 5-qubit quantum processor.
-We believe our method will be helpful for optimizing QPUs due to its complementary role to protocols that measure gate errors.
+Separately characterizing SPAM is not a straightforward task.
+Conventional approaches, such as quantum state tomography~\cite{Hradil1997quantum} or detector tomography~\cite{fiurasek2001maximum,mogilevtsev2013data,Keith2018}, rely on the existence of some ideal set of measurements or probe states to determine the other.
+Gate-set tomography~\cite{Blume-Kohout2013robust} avoids such unrealistic assumptions by simultaneously determining all state, gate and measurement operators.
+However, such a general treatment can only provide estimates up a gauge transformation~\cite{Jackson2015detecting,Lin2019}, which can alter the relative strength between preparation and measurement errors.
+In this paper, we approach this problem from a new perspective, in view of the above issues.
+After illustrating the problem caused by the gauge freedom and a sufficient assumption to eliminate it, we provide a simple protocol from which the SPAM operators can be separately determined.
+We then derive upper and lower bounds on the estimated parameters in the case of non-ideal quantum gates, based on an error metric that can be estimated independently of SPAM, resolving the self-consistency problem.
+To make the protocol concrete, we performed it on a publicly available five-qubit QPU and obtained consistent results with a simulation.
+Our method provides new insights into the problem of SPAM characterization, and is valuable to validating QPUs.
+Moreover, it complements the many existing protocols that measure gate errors.

-\emph{SPAM characterization and gauge ambiguity. ---}Without loss of generality, we start by assuming that the full set of available operations on the QPU of interest include initializing the qubits in a state described by a density operator $\rho$, applying arbitrary unitary gates, and making a final measurement in the form of a POVM $\{M_1 ...
-M_k\}$.
-The goal of SPAM characterization is generally regarded as determining all SPAM operators.
-A closely related concept is the SPAM error, which we will define operationally as a $k \times 1$ vector $\mathbf{\delta}$ with components